sergevar/paulgrahamblog/cleaned/startupmistakes.md

 [^12]: I'm not dissing these people.
 I don't have the determination myself.
 I've twice come close to starting startups since Viaweb, and both times I bailed because I realized that without the spur of poverty I just wasn't willing to endure the stress of a startup.

 [^13]: So how do you know whether you're in the category of people who should quit their day job, or the presumably larger one who shouldn't?
 I got to the point of saying that this was hard to judge for yourself and that you should seek outside advice, before realizing that that's what we do.
 We think of ourselves as investors, but viewed from the other direction Y Combinator is a service for advising people whether or not to quit their day job.
 We could be mistaken, and no doubt often are, but we do at least bet money on our conclusions.

-Thanks to Sam Altman, Jessica Livingston, Greg McAdoo, and Robert Morris for reading drafts of this.